runekaagaard/snowscript/README.rst

 Functions and properties can be indented below modifier keywords.

-The "final", "static" and "abstract" keywords are supported as well.
+The "public", "final", "static" and "abstract" keywords are supported as well, but not recommended.

-A class can inherit an other class, implement multiple interfaces and use multiple traits.
+A class can inherit a single class, implement multiple interfaces and use multiple traits.

 snowscript::